 From all the celebrations in Barcelona, Sant Joan is probably the most intense and wild party.

 A popular and very rooted celebration in many towns in Catalunya.
 This festivity consists of fire, music, dance and very well organized street festivals.

 The origins of this festivity is for many a mystery.
-Celebrated in the eve of the birth of San Juan Bautista, for some it is related to pagan rituals not christian, such as summer solstice, determined by the longest day of the year.
+Celebrated in the eve of San Juan Bautista’s birth, for some it is related to pagan rituals not Christian, such as summer solstice, determined by the longest day of the year.

 The biggest celebrations in Sant Joan take place in the beaches of Barcelona.
 We recommend you take precautions, as this tends to be a party with lots of excesses.

 [Get to know the Barcelona beaches in this other article]